Are you or a loved one dealing with radial nerve palsy (RNP)? This condition makes grip strength drop by 77%.

 Prognosis and Outlook

-The outlook for people with radial nerve palsy (RNP) depends on a few factors.
+The outlook for people with radial nerve palsy treatment depends on a few factors.
 This includes how bad the nerve injury is, what caused it, and how it’s treated.
 Many can get a lot of function back and go back to their usual life with the right care.
 It’s key to find it early and act fast for the best chance at a full recovery without lasting problems.

 How long it takes to get better can change a lot.
 Most RNP cases improve in about 12 weeks with the first treatments.
 Younger people and those with just a small bit of nerve damage often do better.
 Yet, tough situations or when surgery is needed might mean healing takes six to eight months.